onurkizildeli/get_next_line/README.md

 # get_next_line
-42 School Project.
-The aim of this project is to make  code a function that returns a line ending with a newline, read from a file descriptor.
+Here is the 42 School project.
+The aim of this project is to write a program that, when called each time at runtime, reads one line at a time from a file descriptor and returns it.